telerik/xaml-docs/knowledge-base/kb-ribbonview-contentheight-nan-autofit.md

 ## Description

-By default the RadRibbonView control has a fixed height (for example 80px) for the content of the selected tab.
-This is controlled via the ContentHeight property.
+How to autofit the content area of RadRibbonView to the elements in the selected tab.

 ## Solution

-To make the content height to stretch based on the size of the elements in the selected tab, you can set the ContentHeight property to double.NaN.
+To make the content height to stretch based on the size of the elements in the selected tab, you can set the ContentHeight property of RadRibbonView to double.NaN.

-#### Set ContentHeight in XAML
+#### XAML
 {{region kb-ribbonview-contentheight-nan-autofit-0}}
     <telerik:RadRibbonView ContentHeight="NaN" />
 {{endregion}}

-#### Set ContentHeight in code
+#### C#
 {{region kb-ribbonview-contentheight-nan-autofit-1}}
      this.radRibbonView.ContentHeight = double.NaN;
 {{endregion}}

-#### Before (left) and after (right) visual example
 ![Before (left) and after (right) visual example](images/kb-ribbonview-contentheight-nan-autofit-0.png)

 ## See Also